Table of Contents

 Life Insurance Coverage for a Lifetime

 A whole life policy is a permanent life insurance that offers a lifetime of coverage for a fixed-level premium.
-This means the premium and death benefit amount will remain the same throughout your life, as long as you pay the premium.
+This means the premium and death benefit amount will remain the same throughout your life, as long as you continue to pay the premiums.

 This lifetime coverage is the reason whole life insurance premiums are generally more expensive than the premiums for term life insurance.
-Term life insurance expires after a period, such as 10, 15, 20 or 30 years.
+Term life insurance expires after a certain period of time, such as 10, 15, 20 or 30 years.
 Once the term ends, it could be more expensive to renew the policy because you will be older and your health may have changed in the interim.

 The Whole Life Cash Value Advantage